-After our culinary journey through Bhutan, we think we know why.
-Almost every Bhutanese meal includes cheese, and cheese is obviously the key to happiness.
+I think I have discovered the secret to Bhutan’s happiness.
+Almost every Bhutanese meal includes cheese.
+And as we all know, cheese is the key to happiness.
 Another day, another mystery solved.

-- Ema datshi– Bhutan’s most famous dish.
-This stew is made of a variety of chillies, cheese, onions and tomatoes, and is generally served with red rice.
-It really is a staple of the Bhutanese diet
+- Ema datshi– Bhutan’s most famous dish and a staple of the diet.
+This stew is made of a variety of chillies, cheese, onions and tomatoes.
+It is generally served with red rice.

 - Gondo datshi- The ultimate hearty scrambled eggs dish consisting of eggs cooked in cheese, lots of butter and dried chilli for seasoning.